 Treat your LSAT prep like a job.

-Take it seriously and dedicate a set amount of hours to your studies each week.
+Take it seriously and dedicate several hours to your weekly studies.
 Here’s a quick suggestion guide to follow when deciding how many hours to study a week:

 You should take both timed and untimed practice exams.
-Begin with untimed exams to figure out which LSAT strategies work best for you, and then complete timed exams to improve your speed.
+Begin with untimed exams to determine which LSAT strategies work best for you, and then complete timed exams to improve your speed.

-To ensure your practice sessions are as effective as possible, you must review all of your answers after you’ve completed each practice exam, especially the ones you get wrong.
-Rather than simply looking for the right answer, you should try figuring out why you got the wrong answer.
+To ensure your practice sessions are as practical as possible, you must review all your answers after completing each practice exam, especially the ones you get wrong.
+Rather than simply looking for the correct answer, try figuring out why you got the wrong answer.

 Sometimes, this might mean redoing the entire question!
-Although this step will take a while, it’s important to review your wrong answers to avoid making the same mistakes again during your subsequent practice sessions and on test day!
+Although this step will take a while, reviewing your wrong answers is vital to avoid repeating the same mistakes during your subsequent practice sessions and on test day!

-You should also keep track of the questions you get incorrect and revisit them throughout your prep until you get them right.
+You should also keep track of the incorrect questions and revisit them throughout your prep until you get them right.
 This tip is great if you’re wondering how to improve your test score by 10 points or more.
 When you implement this strategy into your test prep, you’ll see a drastic improvement in your LSAT score over time!

-To piggyback off the previous tip, studying each section of the LSAT equally will result in less than optimal performance.
-You should definitely understand each section of the LSAT but should dedicate more time to rectifying your weaknesses than polishing your strengths.
+To piggyback on the previous tip, studying each section of the LSAT equally will result in less-than-optimal performance.
+You should understand each section of the LSAT but dedicate more time to rectifying your weaknesses than polishing your strengths.

-Perhaps you struggle with analyzing and understanding lengthy reading passages, or you think logic games are puzzles that seemingly always have missing pieces.
-Regardless of what your weaknesses are, you’ll need to focus on fixing them to see the most improvement in your score.
+You may struggle with analyzing and understanding lengthy reading passages or get stuck on the same logical reasoning questions.
+Regardless of your weaknesses, you’ll need to focus on fixing them to see the most improvement in your score.

-We’ve emphasized the importance of rectifying your weaknesses, but we don’t want you to completely neglect your strengths when studying.
-Even if you answered the majority of RC questions correctly during your diagnostic test and consider yourself an expert reader, there is always room for improvement.
+We’ve emphasized the importance of rectifying your weaknesses, but we don’t want you to neglect your strengths when studying thoroughly.
+Even if you answered most RC questions correctly during your diagnostic test and consider yourself an expert reader, there is always room for improvement.

-Regardless of how much you improve in your strong areas, it’s important to maintain your strengths through practice.
+Regardless of how much you improve in your strong areas, it’s vital to maintain your strengths through practice.
 Your strong areas should essentially be easy points for you to score.

-If all else fails and you’ve implemented all of the tips in this guide, it might be time to seek external help.
-While most LSAT test-takers self-study and rely on self-paced courses or prep books, tutors can be the extra support you need to push past a certain score.
+If all else fails and you’ve implemented all the tips in this guide, it might be time to seek external help.
+While most LSAT test-takers self-study and rely on self-paced courses or prep books, tutors can support you to push past a specific score.

-Juris’ 99th percentile LSAT tutors know the ins and outs of the exam and can share the very best tips to increase your score by 12 points!
-These experts will not only share their tried and true tips with you but will ensure you know how to tackle the LSAT with as little hassle as possible.
+Juris’ 99th percentile LSAT tutors know the ins and outs of the exam and can share the best tips to increase your score by 12 points!
+These experts will share their tried and true tips with you and ensure you know how to tackle the LSAT with as little hassle as possible.

-As we mentioned previously, you have to treat your LSAT like a full-time job.
-However, it’s also important to know your limits and take a break when necessary.
-You may only need a few hours, days, or even a couple of weeks to reset and refresh.
+As we mentioned, you must treat your LSAT like a full-time job.
+However, knowing your limits and taking a break when necessary is essential.
+You may only need a few hours, days, or weeks to reset and refresh.

-This doesn’t mean you should take a break when you're losing interest or something more exciting comes up.
+This doesn’t mean you should take a break when you lose interest.
 You should only take a break from your studies if you’re experiencing the following:

-If you experience any or all of these issues when studying, it’s a sign you need to step back from your prep for a little bit.
-As important as your LSAT is, your well-being should always come first for the sake of not only your sanity and health but your LSAT score!
+If you experience these issues when studying, you must step back from your prep.
+As crucial as your LSAT is, your well-being should always come first for the sake of not only your sanity and health but also your LSAT score!

 You will see the most improvement in your LSAT score when your brain and body have the fuel and energy to work to their optimal levels.

-The final strategy to discuss when exploring how to improve LSAT scores is one of our last-minute LSAT tips that should be implemented during the final weeks of your studies and on test day.
-This strategy involves having a realistic understanding of your strengths and using them to your advantage.
+When exploring how to improve LSAT scores, the final strategy to discuss is one of our last-minute LSAT tips that should be implemented during the final weeks of your studies and on test day.
+This strategy involves a realistic understanding of your strengths and using them to your advantage.

-As much as you practice and try to rectify your weaknesses, there will always be questions or a section you struggle with the most.
-This is completely normal and expected.
+As much as you practice and try to rectify your weaknesses, there will always be questions or a section you struggle with the most; this is normal.
 To ensure it doesn’t cost you too many points, you should answer questions based on difficulty rather than their chronology.

 Instead of answering the LSAT questions in order, you should quickly skim all of them and see which ones you can answer the fastest.
-Then, move on to the harder questions and guess on any that you don’t have time to answer.
-This is one of the most important LSAT test day tips to keep in mind for good time management!
+Then, move on to the more challenging questions and guess any you don’t have time to answer.
+This is one of the most critical LSAT test day tips to keep in mind for good time management!

 Grasp the nuances of conditional reasoning, including sufficient and necessary conditions.
-These concepts are fundamental to logical reasoning questions and logic games.
+These concepts are fundamental to logical reasoning questions.

 Invest time in understanding how conditional statements function and their implications in argumentation.
-Solidifying your understanding of these principles will enhance your performance on related LSAT questions.
+Understanding these principles will improve your performance on related LSAT questions.

-This strategic approach aids in efficient passage navigation and improves your overall performance in this section.
+This strategic approach aids in efficient passage navigation and improves overall performance in this section.

 There isn’t really a one-size-fits-all answer to this question.
 Your potential depends on how long you plan on studying, the quality of the resources you’re using, and how dedicated you are to improving your LSAT score.